Questions and Answers

 The Seminary offers a Master of Theology degree that students can pursue to further their theological education.
 Furthermore, because the Seminary’s programs are accredited by the European Council for Theological Education (see Question 7), students are able to pursue a master’s degree after a bachelor’s degree and then a doctorate in theology with colleges all over the world that adopt the same European standards.

 What programs are available at the Arab Baptist Theological Seminary?

 Certificate in Ministry - Online

-Master of Religion in Middle Eastern and North African Studies (MRel)
+Master of Religion in Middle Eastern and North African Studies - Hybrid

-How much does it cost to study in the BTh program?
+How much does it cost to study in the Bachelor of Theology program?

 ABTS believes in the ministry of the Church as an integral part of its vision.
 Therefore, it covers more than 90% of the cost of its students’ education through the generous support of its partners, which makes the study accessible to emerging servants in the MENA region.
-With that, the student is required to pay the value of 5 US dollars for each credit, in addition to the cost of a ticket to and from Beirut once a year.
+With that, the student is required to pay the value of 5 US dollars for each credit, in addition to the cost of a ticket to and from Beirut at least twice throughout the program, once during their first year of study, and once during years 3, 4, or 5.
 This support is only provided for students from the Middle East and North Africa and does not include students from countries beyond this geographical area.